 Project Manager Interview Questions on Consistency and Integrity

 Honesty and trustworthiness are of utmost importance in the world of business.
 Project managers manage critical responsibilities and resources such as material, money, and human resources.
 They also represent the organization to employees, customers, and vendors.
 They are role models for their team members.
-Any lack of consistency and integrity can cost the organization a lot more than money.
+Any lack of consistency and integrity can cost the organization much more than money.
 Therefore, the key questions asked to the candidate will be:

 40. How do you communicate bad news?